How to Get Great Aluminum Welding Results

 TIG Welding Aluminum

-TIG welding aluminum is employed when you require high-quality surface finishes.
-This method is also utilized during repairing castings and welding pipes.
-This kind of welding is also called as Gas Tungsten Arc Welding.
-This method makes use of a non-consumable tungsten electrode to create the weld.
-The power source required is a constant current.
+TIG welding aluminum is used when you require high-quality surface finishes.
+This method is ideal for repairing castings and welding pipes.
+Also know as Gas Tungsten Arc Welding (GTAW), this process uses of a non-consumable tungsten electrode to create the weld and requires a constant current power source.

 MIG Welding Aluminum